List of Philadelphia Flyers award winners: Flyers Hall of Fame

 Established in 1988, the Flyers Hall of Fame was designed to "permanently honor those individuals who have contributed to the franchise's success."
 Candidates for the hall are nominated and voted upon by a panel of media members and team officials.

 Team awards

 Barry Ashbee Trophy

 First awarded following the 1974–75 season, the Barry Ashbee Trophy is given out to the team's "outstanding defenseman" as determined by a panel vote consisting of local sportscasters and sportswriters.
 The trophy is named in honor of Barry Ashbee, an NHL second team All-Star and the team's best defenseman during the 1973–74 season who suffered a career-ending eye injury during Game 4 of the 1974 Stanley Cup Semifinals.
 Eric Desjardins won the trophy seven times during his Flyers career including six in a row his first six seasons with the Flyers.
-Kimmo Timonen with five wins and Mark Howe with four wins are the only other Flyers to win the trophy at least four times.
+Kimmo Timonen with five wins and Mark Howe and Ivan Provorov with four wins are the only other Flyers to win the trophy at least four times.